plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 Applications use the DOM services in this order:

 1. Configure `DomServices`, registrations, and Dispatcher Creators.
-2. Attach dispatcher callbacks to `ValueHostsManagerConfig`.
+2. Attach dispatcher callbacks to `ValueHostsManager`.
 3. Construct the `ValueHostsManager`.
 4. Construct or obtain the concrete `IJivsDomFormInstaller`.
 5. Call `install(valueHostsManager, root?)`.